 Car accident claims involving serious injuries are rarely cut-and-dry.
 You might be entitled to a settlement check, but you must be able to prove both fault and the extent of your injuries to collect due compensation.
 Also, when the injuries are severe and the stakes are high, the other party/insurer may challenge your claim or dispute the amount of damages you request.

 A car accident lawyer in Houston can help with your claim and advocate for your best interests throughout the process.
 And rest assured we will be with you from start to finish.
 To ensure proper handling of your claim and the compensation you deserve, contact D. Miller & Associates, PLLC at 713-850-8600 and request a free consultation today.

-Parties Responsible for My Car Accident Injuries
+Who Is Responsible for Paying for My Car Accident Injuries?

 - Driving while intoxicated

 - Driving while distracted (e.g., texting, reaching for something in the car, daydreaming, etc.)

 - Failing to look carefully before entering a roadway

 - Speeding or traveling too fast for conditions

 Can I Still Collect Compensation If I Am Partly At-Fault?